proofcarryingdata/zupass/packages/eddsa-pcd/README.md

 # `@pcd/eddsa-pcd`

-PCD representing an EdDSA signature with a public-private keypair.
+PCD representing an EdDSA signature of a list of BigInts with a public-private keypair.